Hang In There And Keep Drawing! (It gets better!)

 Because, yes, she’s hopelessly tied up in a dark, dreary dungeon, naked.
 But what’s REALLY bugging her is that large spider/beetle thing slowly ticking on the wall towards her.

-It’s just her expression, with the big whites over her pupils (remember our “9 expressions every pin-up artist should know” blog post!) that’s sending me.
+It’s just her expression, with the big whites over her pupils (remember our “9 expressions every pin-up artist should know” blog post?) that’s sending me.

 It tells a story right away.
 Anyone can put themselves in her shoes and understand what’s going on, without any words.

-I’ve always tried to describe my style as “Norman Rockwell, but horny”, and this is a classic NR situation, a caveman emotion anyone can get, a panel that works without text.
+I’ve always tried to describe my style as “Norman Rockwell, but horny”, and this is a classic NR situation, a caveman emotion anyone can grok, a panel that works without text.
 But Norman Rockwell would never have drawn it.

-Because he’s currently dead.
 And couldn’t/didn’t like drawing naked women.
-And didn’t like bondage (probably).

 And so the only way that image would have ever existed in the history of the world is if I drew it.
-Right here and now.

 And hopefully, when other people see it, making THEM laugh.

-But that part’s not required.
 Whenever I post my pinups on r/pinup, they never get ANY traction.
 And that used to make me feel bad- obviously I think they’re great, I’ve spent hours on it, why doesn’t the world fall over itself trying to give me praise?
 It makes you want to stop drawing.

 But then I realized, I’m not doing it for them.
 I’m doing it for me.
 And you should too.
 Do it for me.
 By which I mean you.